 There’s no getting away from the fact that raising children is expensive!
 However with a little creativity you can raise children just as well on a budget as if you had lots of money to spend.
 As the saying goes “the best things in life are free!”

-You may then have a little money leftover to spend on little luxuries when the occasions arise such as Nickis fashion for kids.
+You may then have a little money leftover to spend on little luxuries when the occasions arise.

 Live within your means